 Typography, the study and practice of type design, is an artistic discipline unto itself.
 Some of the most talented graphic artists in the world work on nothing but type.

 While most graphic designers are experts in fonts, they’ll still take hours just switching between different fonts to see what works.
 Before they do, you can take the time to see what fonts you like online first.
 A site like Font Shop will let you see what your logo looks like in hundreds of high-end fonts.
 Take the time to go through them and send your favorites to your designer.

-3. Simple > Complicated
+2. Simple > Complicated

 Good design sends your customers a message.
 Great design sends your customers a message that they get immediately.